m1kit/isalog-theme/_posts/2024-01-15-getting-started-with-islog.md

 The islog theme provides a comprehensive dark blogging experience with modern typography, excellent code highlighting, and thoughtful design details.
 Whether you're writing technical tutorials, personal reflections, or creative content, this theme will present your work beautifully.

 Ready to start blogging with islog?
-Check out the [documentation](../README.md) for setup instructions!
+Check out the documentation in the README file for setup instructions!